zzzbitz/IDO/Reviewer-MNWV/Reviewer-MNWV.md

 | DISC      | ResNet-50      | 96.8%        | 96.5%        | 95.5%        | 95.1%        | **96.5%**    |
 | IDO       | ResNet-50      | **97.3%**    | **96.9%**    | **96.5%**    | **95.3%**    | 96.4% |

-<center>Table 2.
+Table 2.
 The results of Standard, UNICON, ELR, DeFT, DivideMix, DISC and IDO on CIFAR-10 with five different noise levels.
-The experiment setting is followed CIFAR-100 setting in our paper.</center>
+The experiment setting is followed CIFAR-100 setting in our paper.